Karaoke teaches people to bear the awful singing of ordinary citizens, and enjoy it anyway.

 Filipino inventor Roberto del Rosario patented the "Minus-One" karaoke machine in the 1980s, ensuring its global expansion and legal recognition.

-As soon as the novelty passed, the machines lost popularity in the US and Canada.
+Karaoke soon became very popular in Asia (South Korea, China, and more) and then spread to the English-speaking world: the United States, Canada, Australia, and other Western countries.
+As the novelty wore off, the machines lost popularity in the US and Canada.
 This is why they adapted the karaoke machines and turned them into theater systems.
 These home theater systems were a huge hit in the market, and karaoke became a side feature in the machines.

-After this, a huge market took notice of the karaoke machines, which are owned by nightclubs and bars.
+After this, a huge market took notice of karaoke machines owned by nightclubs and bars.
 Today, karaoke boxes, bars, and nights are very popular worldwide, where goers can have some fun and become singers for one night by singing to their favorite lyrics displayed on a video as the music plays.
+Have you been paying attention?

 What does "karaoke" mean in Japanese?